swiftlang/swift-org-website/website-governance/index.md

 Community-focused content on the blog is facilitated by the [website workgroup](/website-workgroup); reach out to [@swift-website-workgroup](https://forums.swift.org/new-message?groupname=swift-website-workgroup) if you’re interested in contributing to the Swift.org blog.

-### Swift libraries documentation and "The Swift Programing Language"
+### Swift libraries documentation and "The Swift Programming Language"

 The Swift.org website hosts technical documentation for several Swift libraries, as well as "The Swift Programming Language".